lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 These two diagrams below visualize what each command demonstrated thus far does exactly, and how the changes move from “not staged” to “commited” and back in case of need.

-Diagram showing the process of viewing and committing changes.
+Diagram showing the process of viewing and committing changes:

 {{ figure(
     img=static('diagram.png'),
     alt="Diagram showing the process of viewing and committing changes" ) }}

-Diagram showing the process of committing and resetting changes.
+Diagram showing the process of committing and resetting changes:

 {{ figure(
     img=static('diagram2.png'),